markifornia/docker/README.md

 This repo is a playground or a more fitting word would be "container" for experimenting and simply trying new things using Sage.

-Other frequently libaries will live here as well, such as Tailwind and friends.
+Other frequently used libraries will live here as well, such as Tailwind and friends.

 #### Help Resources